-While announcing the delivery of this drillship, Sembcorp Marine said that “the completion of Deepwater Atlas marks a key milestone” in the company’s offshore construction track record.
+While announcing the delivery of this drillship, Sembcorp Marine said that the completion of Deepwater Atlas marked “a key milestone” in the company’s offshore construction track record.

-The Deepwater Atlas drillship is capable of operating at 12,000 feet water depth and drilling to depths of 40,000 feet, which “represents a breakthrough in the industry with leading-edge capabilities for enhanced operational safety, efficiency and performance,” as elaborated by Sembcorp Marine.
+The Deepwater Atlas drillship is capable of operating at 12,000 feet water depth and drilling to depths of 40,000 feet, which “represents a breakthrough in the industry with leading-edge capabilities for enhanced operational safety, efficiency and performance,” elaborates Sembcorp Marine.

 In addition, the drillship has the capacity to accommodate a crew of 220 and is designed and equipped to optimise fuel consumption and lower emissions to support the industry’s commitment to a reduction in carbon footprint.